BurdetteLamar/RubyTest/examples/rest_api/tester_tour/md_files/Exceptions.md

 Notes:

 - The first outer section rescues its exception.
-Following code in the _section_ is not reached.
+The test exits the _section_, and any following code in the _section_ is not reached.
 - The second outer section does not rescue its exception.
-Following code in the _test_ is not reached.
+The test exits entirely, and any following code in the _test_ is not reached.
+- Any section, including a nested section, may rescue an exception.
+(Or not -- it's an independent choice for each section.)

 ##  Test Log